MolSSI-Education/gpu_programming_beginner/_episodes/03-cuda-program-model.md

 lesson, we will describe how to choose the best (most powerful) available GPU if there host system has multiple GPU accelerator devices installed.

+Summation of arrays on the host side starts by specifying the array sizes using the [left-shit bitwise operator](https://en.cppreference.com/w/c/language/operator_arithmetic) and pointer declarations to be able to point to the memory addresses for arrays A and B when we allocate them on the host using the `malloc()` function.
+In order to be able to distinguish between pointers that refer to the memory addresses on the host and the device, we append the prefixes `h_` (for host) or `d_` (for device) to the variable names.
+Each of the arrays `h_A` and `h_B` are then passed to `dataInitializer()` function to be filled with random float numbers.
+After initialization step, the `arraySumOnHost()` function sums both arrays A and B together on the host and stores the resulting array in another allocated memory address on the host pointed to by the `hostPtr` variable.
+We adopted `chronometer()` to time the initialization and summations steps and printed them to the screen.

+The next part of the code is similar to the what we did for the summation of arrays A and B on the host but this time, we adopt CUDA C APIs instead of those of C/C++.
+For example, for memory allocation on the device, we use `cudaMalloc()` instead of `malloc()`.

+Remember in the [first section](#1-basics-of-the-device-memory-management-in-cuda) of this lesson, we mentioned that each CUDA program has a series of typical steps in order to perform a specific task.
+After allocation of memory-- for arrays `d_A` and `d_B`-- on the device, we need to initialize them through copying the content of the corresponding arrays, `h_A` and `h_B`, from the host to their aforementioned counterparts on the device via adopting `cudaMemcpy()` functions.
+We have just finished the first, out of three, steps in a typical CUDA program where we transferred data from host to device (HtoD) using `cudaMemcpy()`.

+The next step is to execute the kernel `arraySumOnDevice()` kernel on the device.
+In order to do that, we need to organize our threads in blocks and blocks in grid from the host so that we can access them on the device within the kernel as mentioned in the [previous section](#2-thread-hierarchy-in-cuda).